by Alan Prendergast, Westword

 Additionally, on January 23, 2017, the Laura and John Arnold Foundation announced that former White House advisors Lynn Overmann and Kelly Jin had joined the foundation to continue the work they began under the Obama administration’s Data-Driven Justice Initiative.
 With the Trump administration’s recent punitive change in criminal justice policy, the Arnold Foundation will use data and analytics to address reform efforts.

 Although largely overlooked by the “end mass incarceration” movement, which focuses on state and federal prisons, the population of prisoners in local jails has tripled since the 1980s.
 There are around 11.6 million jail admissions each year in the U.S., about 20 times the number of prison admissions.

 A chief focus of these reform efforts is to reduce racial disparities among jail populations.
-Like prison systems, local jails include disproportionately high numbers of ...
+Like prison systems, local jails include disproportionately high numbers of blacks and Latinos ...

 by Lonnie Burton